 The story of the first electric streetcar

 The fight for the streets of San Francisco was as hot in 1890 as it is today.
 The current Uber/Lyft ride-hail revolution is just the latest brazen occupation of public streets by capitalist-driven private companies jockeying to profit from the universal need for transit.
 Towards the turn of the last century, it was private streetcar companies scurrying to secure exclusive 50-year agreements with an under-sized and under-funded city government for railway rights on all the major streets throughout the fast-growing city.
 There were numerous separate lines run by different companies servicing various sections of the city.

 This new electric streetcar ran from Steuart Street downtown, along Guerrero Street to Thirtieth, then up Chenery Street, past Sunnyside, along the San Jose Road to the county line.
 The terminus in San Mateo County was Holy Cross Cemetery at Baden.
-It was the first “interurban,” a streetcar going between two cities.
+It was the first “interurban,” meaning a streetcar going between two cities.
 The fare was five cents.
 View whole map here.